There'll also be times when you suffer from cabin fever, and you'll miss the company of others when you're feeling cooped up and all alone.

-It's all too tempting to slob around in pyjamas all day without having a shower or getting dressed, but this will only leave you feeling lethargic and lazy.
+It's all too tempting to slob around in pyjamas all day without having a shower or getting dressed, but this will only leave you feeling sluggish and lazy.
 Make sure you have a hot shower and wear some nice clothes.
-Dress like you're going to work and you'll feel professional and ready for anything.
+Dress like you're going to work, and you'll feel professional and ready for anything.

 Don't be tempted to roll out of bed and go straight to your desk before you've had something to eat and drink.
 You should also avoid checking emails or tweets before munching through your usual bowl of cornflakes.
 Start the morning by eating breakfast and gaining the energy you'll need to have a productive day.

-A great top tip is to leave your house every morning and go for a walk.
+A great top tip is to leave your home every morning and go for a walk.
 Nip to the shop for supplies, if you need to.
-Or just get some exercise to start the day on a positive note.
-When you get back home, it will feel like you've 'commuted' to work and you'll be able to achieve that physical separation of home and work.
+Or get some exercise to start the day on a positive note.
+When you get back home, it will feel like you've 'commuted' to work, and you'll be able to achieve that physical separation of home and work.

 Don't, whatever you do, have your computer or desk in the lounge, kitchen or anywhere that shouldn't be associated with work.
 Keep your workspace separate from everything else.
 Try and have a dedicated area in your home that's specifically for your work and is off-limits to everyone else.
 Make sure that workspace is comfortable, cosy and away from any distractions.
 More importantly, make sure it's professional, tidy and organised.

-It's tempting to sit in front of an old movie on a rainy afternoon with your laptop resting on your knees but this isn't great for your health.
+Although it's tempting to sit with your laptop in front of the TV, it's not ideal for your health.
 Get the right set-up in terms of chair and desk to protect your neck, back, arms and wrists.

-Plus make sure your laptop can be plugged into a keyboard, mouse/trackpad and monitor.
+Make sure your laptop plugs into a keyboard, mouse/trackpad and monitor.
 Set everything at the right height and distance to avoid causing any physical health issues.
 Read this article on how to stay healthy at work.